 Partial dentures are often a solution when several teeth are missing.
-Partial dentures can be made to be metal free in most cases.
+Partial dentures can be made metal free in most cases.

 There are many different varieties of periodontal disease, and many ways in which these variations manifest themselves.
-All require immediate treatment by a periodontist to halt the progression and save the gum tissue and bone.
+All require immediate treatment to halt the progression and save gum tissue and bone.
 Here are some of the most common types of periodontal disease along with the treatments typically performed to correct them:

 Chronic Periodontal Disease

-Chronic periodontal disease is the mos t common form of the disease, and occurs much more frequently in people over 45.
+Chronic periodontal disease is the most common form of the disease, and occurs much more frequently in people over 45.
 Chronic periodontal disease is characterized by inflammation below the gum line and the progressive destruction of the gingival and bone tissue.
-It may appear that the teeth are gradually growing in length, but in actuality the gums are gradually recessing.
+It may appear that the teeth are gradually growing in length, but in actuality the gums are gradually receding.

 Aggressive Periodontal Disease

-Aggressive periodontal disease is characterized by the rapid loss of gum attachment, the rapid loss of bone tissue and familial aggregation.
+Aggressive periodontal disease is characterized by the rapid loss of gum attachment and of bone tissue as well as familial aggregation.
 The disease itself is essentially the same as chronic periodontitis but the progression is much faster.
 Smokers and those with a family history of this disease are at an increased risk of developing aggressive periodontitis.